-- A. Coordinating Organization: The National Transportation Library of the US Department of Transportation's Research and Innovative Technology Administration (RITA) - B. Membership Types: There are four (4) membership types in the NTKN - a.
+- A. Coordinating Organization: The National Transportation Library (NTL) of the US Department of Transportation's Research and Innovative Technology Administration (RITA) is leading the community-built vision for a NTKN.
+As the coordinating body, NTL supports execution of TKN activities through members of the distributed network. - B. Membership Types: There are four (4) membership types in the NTKN - a.
 Regional TKN-affiliated members; - b.
 Topical TKN-affiliated members; - c.
 NTKN Key Partner organizations; - d.
 Non-TKN affiliated organizations with an interest in transportation information management not part of (c); and - e.
 Persons whose work within NTKN's field of interest merits special recognition.